VachaLab/qq-manual/src/basics.md

 Once the job finishes, the resulting Gromacs output files will be transferred from the working directory back to the original input directory.
 You can verify that everything completed successfully using [`qq info`](qq_info.md).

 If your job failed (crashed) or was killed, the output files will **not** be transferred to ensure your input directory remains in a consistent state.
 In these cases, the working directory on the compute node is preserved, allowing you to inspect the job files directly there using [`qq go`](qq_go.md), or to explicitly copy them back to the input directory using [`qq sync`](qq_sync.md).
+On some systems, you may then want to explicitly delete the working directory — to do this, use [`qq wipe`](qq_wipe.md).

 ***